hardmaru/kanji2kanji/README.md

 ## Versions

-Tested on TensorFlow 1.8.0, scipy 0.19.1, numpy 1.13.3
+Tested on TensorFlow 1.8.0, scipy 0.19.1, numpy 1.13.3, python 3.5

 ## Instructions

-First run `build_data.py` to construct the Kanji dataset.
+First run `python build_data.py` to construct the Kanji dataset.

 To train models, run `python train.py` to train all models, and run trained models on test set afterwards.